Sanchez walkoff homer gives Yanks 4-3 win, sweep of Twins

 Giancarlo Stanton followed with a slow roller gloved by a charging Sano, who did not make a throw as Stanton crossed first with an infield hit.

+"That's just a swinging bunt," Twins manager Paul Molitor said.
+"It's one of those plays where he split (Ehire) Adrianza and Sano there.
+Either one didn't have much of a chance."

 Sanchez took a strike, then sent a fastball from Rodney (1-2) down the left-field line and into the lower deck.
-The Yankees bounded out of the dugout to mob the All-Star catcher as he crossed the plate.
+The Yankees bounded out of the dugout to mob Sanchez as he crossed the plate and doused him with Gatorade.

+"If we can get traffic on the bases, we're always one swing away with our guys," rookie manager Aaron Boone said.

 New York finished an 8-2 homestand and has outscored opponents 47-13 during its winning streak.